 A festival that charges bands to play or requires bands sell tickets for them (and is left on the hook if they do not sell all their tickets) should not be a festival.

 No legitimate festival charges their bands to play.

-Shady practices like these, but also employed by Revolutionary Entertainment Group, Afton and others, prey on naive musicians who don’t know any better and want a gig at an impressive venue or festival on a big stage.
+Shady practices like these are also employed by Revolutionary Entertainment Group, Afton and others.
+And they always prey on naive musicians who don’t know any better.
+They just want a gig at an impressive venue or festival on a big stage.